sematext/sematext-agent-java/docs/metrics-yaml-format.md

     --SPM_MONITOR_CLICKHOUSE_DB_HOST_PORT 'localhost:8123'
 ```

-## Extracting tags from JMX ObjectName
+## Extracting Tags from JMX ObjectName
 JMX object name consists of two parts, the domain and the key properties.
 For e.g. In the case of JVM memory pool,
 each pool has its own JMX object name instance, where the key `name` refers to pool name.
 The instances are
 `java.lang:type=MemoryPool,name=Code Cache`, `java.lang:type=MemoryPool,name=Metaspace`, etc. The pool name can be